SeldonIO/alibi-detect/README.md

 ## Supported algorithms

+The following tables show the advised use cases for each algorithm.
+The column *Feature Level* indicates whether the detection can be done at the feature level, e.g. per pixel for an image.
+Check the [algorithm reference list](#reference-list) for more information with links to the documentation and original papers as well as examples for each of the detectors.

 ### Outlier Detection

-The following table shows the advised use cases for each algorithm.
-The column *Feature Level* indicates whether the outlier scoring and detection can be done and returned at the feature level, e.g. per pixel for an image:

 | Detector              | Tabular | Image | Time Series | Text  | Categorical Features | Online | Feature Level |
 | :---                  |  :---:  | :---: |   :---:     | :---: |   :---:              | :---:  | :---:         |